oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

 ## Introduction

+**Estimated module duration** 20 mins.

+### Objectives

 Docker has become the defacto way of packaging code into containers and then running them.
-In this module we will show you how to use jib to automatically build the container images, use docker to run them locally and then push them to the Oracle Container Image Registry (though you could of course push them to dockerhub or other locations.
+In this module we show how we can package a microservice using JIB into a docker container, to separate the configuration from the code, to run the containers and push them to a repository.

-The Kubernetes labs that follow this one can be adapted to use the images you're building here if you'd rather not use the ones we pre-built for you.
+If you chose to do the Kubernetes labs they can be adapted to use the containers you're building here if you'd rather not use the ones we pre-built for you.

-Like the Helidon lab you perform these steps **inside** the client virtual machine

 ### Prerequisites
 To run this part of the lab you need the working storefront and stockmanager microservices (as per the Helidon labs) connected to the database.